sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/pkce-public-client/README.md

 The redirect uris refers to where to redirect after successful authentication on my  authorization server.

 We have now created our OAuth2 client.
-In the next step we create the consumer of the OAuth2 client.
+In the next step we create the OAuth2 client in NextJS.

 ## NextJS client